Piping for New Construction – Plastic vs. Copper

 What Do We Know – What Should We Do?

-Okay, let’s address plastic piping first, specifically HDPE, PEX, & PVC.
+Let’s address plastic piping first, specifically HDPE, PEX, & PVC.

-To briefly surmise: Whelton and his team’s results showed the presence of VOCs including ETBE, cyclohexane, toluene, and xylene in the water of eight PEX pipes over a 30-day cycle.
+Briefly, Whelton’s results showed the presence of VOCs including ETBE, cyclohexane, toluene, and xylene in the water of eight PEX pipes over a 30-day cycle.
 According to the paper, “ETBE, toluene, p-xylene, and unspecified xylene isomers have been previously found in PEX contact waters.”
 These studies include: “Skjevrak et al., 2003; Koch, 2004; Durand and Dietrich 2007”.
 Whelton’s results indicated that VOCs were higher in the beginning of the period, and in some cases, were not present at the end.
 Only ETBE and cyclohexane remained detectable on day 30 but these were below NSFI 61 standards.

 The studies referenced above differed for PEX piping.
-For instance the 2014 study by Kelly et. al. showed the presence of both toluene and ETBE (65 ug/L) on day 30.
-Durand and Dietrich’s 2007 work showed ETBE levels ranging from 0.14 ug/L to more than 100 ug/L; and a particularly alarming test at an Oklahoma home found ETBE levels at 22 ug/l and toluene levels at 80 ug/l after a year – these levels are above OTC thresholds.
+For instance, the 2014 study by Kelly et. al. showed the presence of both toluene and ETBE (65 ug/l) on day 30.
+Durand and Dietrich’s 2007 work showed ETBE levels ranging from 0.14 ug/l to more than 100 ug/l, and a particularly alarming test at an Oklahoma home found ETBE levels at 22 ug/l and toluene levels at 80 ug/l after a year; these levels are above OTC thresholds.
 In addition to PEX, a study in Norway presented at the 20th No Dig Conference at Copenhagen (2002) (link below) found that “five out of seven tested brands of HDPE pipes showed unacceptable TON values of test water.”

 Let’s move on to AOCs.

 More research needs to be done to ascertain what’s going on.
 Compounds that we don’t want in our pipes are being found.
-In addition to the presence of VOCs and AOCs, Whelton’s study detected that “a significant number of unknown compounds spanning from low to mid molecular weight are present in PEX pipe contact water.”
+In addition to the presence of VOCs and AOCs, Whelton’s study detected that “a significant number of unknown compounds spanning from low to mid-molecular weight are present in PEX pipe contact water.”
 How do we evaluate these mysterious chemicals?
 Similar to VOC and AOC findings, what are the health implications?

 The primary alternative to plastic piping is copper piping.
 Copper piping has been around since Ancient Egypt; it is a natural resource, existing in the earth’s crust, plants, animals, and humans.
-Copper is antimicrobial and does not pose the same risks that plastic pipes do ie, VOCs, unknown contaminants, & AOC growth.
+Copper is antimicrobial and does not pose the same risks plastic pipes do ie. VOCs, unknown contaminants, & AOC growth.
 With that said, copper has its own problems.

-Unfortunately we do not currently have pipes that are 100% safe.
-As a result we must choose the best options available.
+Unfortunately, we do not currently have pipes that are 100% safe.
+As a result, we must choose the best options available.
 After reviewing the research for plastic vs. copper, copper piping appears to be the system that is the easiest to control.
-Water filtration methods as well as new lead standards help ameliorate heavy metal toxicity risk.
+Water filtration methods, as well as new lead standards, help ameliorate heavy metal toxicity risk.
 We do not have enough information on the dangers of plastic piping.
-Studies have shown alarming evidence of VOC presence, unknown contaminants in drinking water, and Assimilable Organic Compounds that can lead to deleterious bacteria.
+Studies have shown alarming evidence of VOC presence, unknown contaminants in drinking water, and assimilable organic compounds that can lead to deleterious bacteria.
 There are too many question marks to adequately enact safety precautions and therefore plastic piping cannot be fully trusted.